Building An Anxiety/Depression Resistent Life

 DIY: Build Your Own Anti-Anxiety/Depression Regime

-You can use a similar approach to the one I just described using when I work with clients.
+You can use a similar approach to the one I just described using when I work with patients.

 First, take some time to relax and think about the activities you engage in that promote a sense of stability, interpersonal connectedness and wellbeing.
 Perhaps you do these activities frequently, or rarely.
 It does not matter, just note what they are.

-Here is a short list of the sort of activities that many people find instills within them a sense of wellbeing.
+Here is a short list of the sort of activities that many people find encourages a sense of wellbeing:

 · Time with family